 33. The Black Gangsta

 Jay Z is “The Black Gangsta.”
 He has published nearly 50 albums in 25 years.
 His songs describe hood life, poverty, crime, and violence.
-His song “My Homies” emphasises camaraderie and fraternity.
+His song “My Homies” emphasizes camaraderie and fraternity.

 35. Champagne Hova